WHAT DOES THE BIBLE SAY ABOUT GIVING?

 When we receive new income (a raise; a bonus; a liquidated investment) the Christian’s response is not simply: “How can this raise my standard of living?” but “How can this raise my standard of giving?”.

 We read in 2 Corinthians 9:7 that God loves a cheerful giver.
 According to Paul, the opportunity to give in support of the work of the Kingdom can be considered a grace from God.
-We can also give cheerfully knowing that generous, sacrificial giving is often God’s way of helping us battle materialism and our way of storing up (real!) treasure in heaven.
+We can also give cheerfully knowing that generous, sacrificial giving is often God’s way of helping us battle materialism and it leads to us storing up (real!) treasure in heaven.

 1: PRAY: Ask God for a generous heart and wisdom on how best to support His church with the money He has entrusted to you.